Sennade/Mini-ATM-program/README.md

-# Beginner MİNİ ATM
+#Beginner MİNİ ATM
-*I will make a new one as I improve myself.*
+I will make a new one as I improve myself.
--